 Unsecured debt refers to all debt other than vehicle finance and bonds.
 Therefore it includes credit card debt, overdraft facilities, personal loans, retail cards, store cards and the like.

-Nature of debt varies for each income group; perhaps predictably higher income earners having a larger proportion of secured debt
+Nature of debt varies for each income group; predictably higher income earners have a larger proportion of secured debt

-Breakdown of DebtBusters debt under management At end of Q4 2023
+Breakdown of DebtBusters debt under management At end of Q1 2024

 TOTAL DEBT BOOK